Here are six brands and why they are successful in China.

 Hershey’s Chocolate set to conquer China

 Hershey’s recently bought ‘Golden Monkey Food’, one of the largest chocolate and candy companies in China.
-In China they are still a relatively small player facing Nestle and Ferrero (who control about 70% of the chocolate and confectionery market) but with this acquisition they hope to drastically increase their market share.
+In China, they are still a relatively small player-facing Nestle and Ferrero (who control about 70% of the chocolate and confectionery market) but with this acquisition, they hope to drastically increase their market share.
 The company has launched a product range called Yo-man, inspired by the success of ‘White-Rabbit’, a condensed milk candy manufactured by another Chinese company.
-90% of the company’s business still comes from the US, but the goal is to grow its international sales by 25% with China they key target.
+90% of the company’s business still comes from the US, but the goal is to grow its international sales by 25% with China as they key target.

-McDonald’s is the world’s leading fast food outlet, it opened it’s first Chinese restaurant in Shenzhen in 1990, there are now over 1500 restaurants in the Middle Kingdom.
+McDonald’s is the world’s leading fast-food outlet, it opened its first Chinese restaurant in Shenzhen in 1990, there are now over 1500 restaurants in the Middle Kingdom.
 In recent years, Mcdonald’s has been a huge success, at their peak opening a new restaurant every day in China.
-The concept of ‘fast food’ is particularly apt in hectic, modern China which has been developing at light speed, consumers appreciate the efficiency and speed of the service as their lives become busier, especially in the growing urban centres.
+The concept of ‘fast food’ is particularly apt in hectic, modern China which has been developing at light speed, consumers appreciate the efficiency and speed of the service as their lives become busier, especially in the growing urban centers.

-The fast food brand entered China in 2005, today there are 161 stores throughout the country.
-Burger King has intelligently partnered with the Cartesian Capital Group to develop it’s brand in China.
-With this joint venture in mind they desire to open 1,000 new stores in the next five years.
-The fast food giant aim to develop a new, Chinese specific strategy to “move forward” and conquer the most populous country in the world.
+The fast-food brand entered China in 2005, today there are 161 stores throughout the country.
+Burger King has intelligently partnered with the Cartesian Capital Group to develop its brand in China.
+With this joint venture in mind, they desire to open 1,000 new stores in the next five years.
+The fast-food giant aims to develop a new, Chinese-specific strategy to “move forward” and conquer the most populous country in the world.
 Burger King target young Chinese consumers as they are more individualistic and seek to express their identity through their consumption choices.
-In some stores in Beijing, a space is dedicated to music with the latest western hits played and headphones provided.
-An art gallery to exhibit Sino-US artwork has even been developed, Burger King are proving that an innovative and different approach in China is required.
+In some stores in Beijing, space is dedicated to music with the latest western hits played and headphones provided.
+An art gallery to exhibit Sino-US artwork has even been developed, Burger King is proving that an innovative and different approach in China is required.

 Kraft decided in 2005 to study the Chinese market, their analysis showed that the Chinese were not historically big cookie eaters.
 Chinese consumers traditionally love the sweet and sour contrast but the cookie was too sweet and not very bitter.
 The company changed its recipe specifically for China with very positive results.
-They reduced the levels of sweetener to cater for the Chinese taste and reduced the size of the packaging.
-Thanks to this reform and such astute observation of Chinese tastes, the Kraft company have proved a success in China with sales tripling since the alterations were made.
+They reduced the levels of sweeteners to cater to the Chinese taste and reduced the size of the packaging.
+Thanks to this reform and such astute observation of Chinese tastes, the Kraft company has proved a success in China with sales tripling since the alterations were made.

 American food companies are well established in China but face certain challenges that they must overcome.
-The Chinese are increasingly demanding more foreign food products, if you have a food based product that you wish to sell in the mysterious orient do not hesitate to contact us!
-We are a specialist marketing agency who can help western brands adapt their strategies to succeed in China.
+The Chinese are increasingly demanding more foreign food products, if you have a food-based product that you wish to sell in the mysterious orient do not hesitate to contact us!
+We are a specialist marketing agency that can help western brands adapt their strategies to succeed in China.